If you need help call

 4. Financial hardships caused by gambling

-Once a gambling addiction takes hold, debt will inevitably follow.
+Once a problem gambling takes hold, debt will inevitably follow.
 Although there are rare wins in gambling, there is truth in the saying, “the house always wins.”
 Gambling is a profitable business, and casinos, online poker sites, and lottery programs earn those profits through the billions of dollars that gamblers lose while playing.
-Addicts will start asking loved ones for money to bail them out, sell or pawn their belongings, or even resort to fraud, theft and other illegal activities in their desperation to recover their losses.
-Spending money that is needed for other things, like food, bills, or rent, on gambling could be an early warning sign of a gambling addiction.
+They will start asking loved ones for money to bail them out, sell or pawn their belongings, or even resort to fraud, theft and other illegal activities in their desperation to recover their losses.
+Spending money that is needed for other things, like food, bills, or rent, on gambling could be an early warning sign of a gambling problem.

 5. Endangering or losing jobs, relationships and opportunities at school or work

-Even when the problem is obvious to everyone in the compulsive gambler’s life, many addicts will continue to deny or minimize the problem.
+Even when the problem is obvious to everyone in the compulsive gambler’s life, many will continue to deny or minimize the problem.
 They will insist that they have it under control, lying about how often they gamble, how much they bet, and how much money they owe.
-Denial is one of the gambling addiction symptoms that presents a major obstacle to seeking treatment, because you can’t ask for help until you admit you have a problem.
+Denial is one of the main symptoms that presents a major obstacle to seeking treatment, because you can’t ask for help until you admit you have a problem.

 7. Withdrawing from friends and family